-- Touching or fondling a minor’s sexual organ.
+- Touching or fondling a minor’s sexual organ

-- Carrying out an act of child molestation.
+- Carrying out an act of child molestation

 In general terms, if the touching or exposure was carried out to bring about arousal, it counts as a lewd action in California.

-Setting up a meeting with a minor with lewd intent can be considered a misdemeanor or a felony in California, depending on the circumstances.
+Traveling to meet a minor with lewd intent can be considered a misdemeanor or a felony in California, depending on the circumstances.
 A misdemeanor is the lighter charge.
 If you are convicted in this way, you may face:

-- No more than a year in jail.
+- No more than a year in jail

-- A fine of no more than $5,000.
+- A fine of no more than $5,000

-- A requirement to register as a tier one sex offender for a minimum of 10 years.
+- A requirement to register as a tier one sex offender for a minimum of 10 years

 Arranging to meet with a minor to carry out lewd acts may be bumped up to a felony if you actually meet with the minor or if you were previously convicted of an act that required registration as a sex offender.
 Individuals convicted of a felony for this action may be subject to harsher terms, including:

-- A fine of no more than $10,000.
+- A fine of no more than $10,000

-- A requirement to register as a tier three sex offender for life.
+- A requirement to register as a tier three sex offender for life

-Are There Any Additional Penalties For Meeting With A Minor?
+Are There Any Additional Penalties for Meeting With a Minor?

 Depending on the acts carried out when meeting with a minor, individuals can face a variety of other charges in California.
 Some possible charges include:

-- Lewd acts with a child under 14 that cause bodily harm: 25 years to life in state prison.
+- Lewd acts with a child under 14 that cause bodily harm: 25 years to life in state prison

 Additionally, defendants may be required to pay restitution to the affected minor in order to cover their treatment needs for recovery.
 Some professional licenses, such as those needed to practice medicine, may be lost if an individual is convicted of these acts.

 Be aware that you may also face misdemeanor or felony charges if you fail to register as a sex offender after a conviction.
 A misdemeanor charge could lead to an additional year in jail and fines of up to $1,000.

-Are There Any Defenses For Meeting With A Minor In California?
+Are There Any Defenses for Meeting With a Minor in California?

 The court may accept that you were unaware of the minor’s age.
 Additionally, California does allow for an entrapment defense if no minors were actually involved and the charges were part of an undercover investigation.

-The experienced Los Angeles criminal defense attorneys at Simmrin Law Group can examine your case and may be able to help you apply one of these defenses.
+The experienced Los Angeles criminal defense attorneys at Simmrin Law Group can examine your case.
+We may be able to help you apply one of these defenses.
 We have extensive experience working with California’s legal codes and practice dealing with both misdemeanor and felony offenses.